Daniel-DeGuire/K9GoldenYears/README.md

 ### General Info
 ***
 A website designed by Daniel DeGuire for the Savvy-Coders Capstone class.
 For the Capstone class, Daniel DeGuire will develop a website to provide users with tools to search for and display senior dogs (dogs over 10) in the Fenton, MO and surrounding communities (within 30 miles).
-In addition, we will provide links to nearby rescues with senior dogs and reasons to adopt a senior pet.
+In addition, the website will provide links to nearby rescues with senior dogs and reasons to adopt a senior pet.

 Senior dogs quite often are left at shelters much longer than younger dogs.
 And one the the website's main goals, is to eventually become a hub to help senior pets become adopted more quickly.